Search relevance is having a moment. Again.

-AI-powered search promises to improve relevance by automatic synonym detection, ranking algorithms that learn from feedback, and geolocation information.
-Perhaps one of the most interesting advances in search relevance is tracking user activity on-page and throughout the site during a session to understand what the user is searching for.
+An AI-powered search engine promises to improve search relevance by automatic synonym detection, ranking algorithms that learn from feedback, and geolocation information.
+Perhaps one of the most interesting advances in search relevance is tracking user activity on-page and throughout the site during a session to understand the users’ site search habits.
 This goes far beyond providing good search results to instead anticipate what people want and show that to them before they ask for it.

 Enterprise search customers get excited when search vendors promise the ability to do this.
 Then, their expectations are that manual work will disappear while the search gets better.
 Disillusionment invariably follows when they have to continue to manually tune, or when they can’t scale with more product or more documents, or when they do A/B testing and find there is nothing relevant at all!

 How Can You Improve the Relevance of Search Results?